The Sea-Doo Switch pontoon boat is a groundbreaking product that has shaken the boating world.

 The bunks are skinny, and you need to get it just right.

-The Sea-Doo Switch was a lot easier, the bunks are large and very forgiving.
+I find the bunks are large and more forgiving when loading the Switch on a trailer.
 The center pontoon is just a GTI bottom hull, so just load it up like a jet ski, and you’re good.

 A Bimini top is a must for any boat if you ask me.